TheSeeker713/thes33k3r/documents/devlog.md

 ---

+## **INTRODUCTION: THE SIGNAL** 📡

+What you're about to read isn't just a technical journal—it's the chronicle of building something that doesn't fit neatly into existing categories.
+This project is an **EARTIX** (Evolving Alternate Reality Trans-media Immersive & Interactive eXperience): a living, breathing digital world that blurs the line between storytelling, gameplay, and reality itself.

+**THE SEEKER** isn't just a character—it's eleven consciousness fragments fused across collapsed timelines, transmitting warnings through the static. **THE BREACH** isn't merely a plot device—it's the threshold between what exists and what hungers to unmake it. **CHRONAEA** isn't just a location—it's a concept, a temporal wound, a place where the rules break down and possibilities multiply infinitely.

+I'm building this experience to defy classification.
+It's not quite a game, not quite a film, not quite an ARG.
+It's something evolving—something that adapts as you interact with it, that rewards curiosity and punishes complacency.
+Every puzzle solved shifts the narrative.
+Every choice matters.
+Every timestamp is a potential portal.

+This devlog captures the technical and creative decisions that shaped THE S33K3R TRANSMISSION from a single cryptic landing page into a multi-layered experience where players don't just observe a story—they *live* it.

+Let's begin at the beginning.

+---

 ## **PART I: THE GENESIS** 🎬

-### November 29, 2025 - 07:49 AM
+### [November 29th, 2025] [7:49 AM MT]
 **Commit:** Initial commit: THE S33K3R TRANSMISSION landing page

 The seed was planted.
-A single commit brought THE S33K3R TRANSMISSION to life—a mysterious landing page built with React and Vite.
-The concept was simple but ambitious: create an immersive neo-western, alternate reality experience that draws users into an ARG-like puzzle game.
+Coffee in hand, fingers on keyboard, and a vision in mind—I hit commit and THE S33K3R TRANSMISSION became real.
+A single commit brought it to life—a mysterious landing page built with React and Vite.
+The concept was simple but ambitious: create an immersive neo-western, alternate reality experience that draws users into this EARTIX puzzle game.

 Initial tech stack:
 - React with Vite
 - Tailwind CSS for styling
 - A cryptic transmission awaiting its first visitor

+That first commit felt significant.
+This wasn't just another project.
+This was going to be *something*.

 ---

-### November 29, 2025 - 07:50 AM
+### [November 29th, 2025] [7:50 AM MT]
 **Commit:** Add GitHub Pages deployment workflow

 Within minutes, the infrastructure was ready.
-GitHub Actions workflow configured to automatically deploy to GitHub Pages.
+No time to waste—GitHub Actions workflow configured to automatically deploy to GitHub Pages.
 The transmission was going live to the world.
+Heart racing a bit.
+This was really happening.

 *Status: Site operational*

 ---

-### November 29, 2025 - 07:53 AM
+### [November 29th, 2025] [7:53 AM MT]
 **Commit:** Remove GitHub Actions - deploying to Cloudflare

 Quick pivot.
 GitHub Pages was ditched in favor of Cloudflare Pages for better performance and reliability.
 The deployment pipeline was rebuilt around Cloudflare's infrastructure.